giannilmbd/dynare/doc/manual/source/running-dynare.rst

     .. note::
        Note on Quotes

-       When passing command line options that contains a space (or, under Octave, a double quote), you must surround the entire option (keyword and argument) with single quotes, as in the following example.
+       When passing command line options that contain a space (or, under Octave, a double quote), you must surround the entire option (keyword and argument) with single quotes, as in the following example.